 The Parent Company is ACWA Power Green Energy Holding Limited (the "Parent Company"), registered in Dubai International Financial Center, Dubai, United Arab Emirate, which owns 100% equity interest in the Company.
-The Ultimate Parent of the Company is ACWA Power Company (Saudi Listed Joint Stock Company) (formerly known as International Company for Water and Power Projects) ("Ultimate Parent Company"), a company registered in Kingdom of Saudi Arabia, which indirectly owns 100% equity interest in the Company through its subsidiaries.
+The Ultimate Parent of the Company is ACWA Power Company (Saudi Listed Joint Stock Company) ("Ultimate Parent Company"), a company registered in Kingdom of Saudi Arabia, which indirectly owns 100% equity interest in the Company through its subsidiaries.